froala/xt-themes/README.md

 ## Creating a new theme

-A boilerplate theme is provided at `develop/src/froalacharts.theme.boilerplate.js`.
+A candy theme is provided at `develop/src/froalacharts.theme.candy.js`.
 You can use that as your base and create a new file in `develop/src` for your new theme using the theme naming convention mentioned above.

 ## Building themes